Gaming (VR)

 Field of View

 Abbreviated as FOV, field of view is the number of degrees in the VR visual area.
-The more degrees in the field, the greater and more realistic the VR experience will be.
-Imagine only having a sliver of visual area in your everyday life—not too interesting.
+The more degrees in the field, the more realistic the VR experience will be.
+Imagine only having a sliver of a visual area in your everyday life—not too interesting.
 But a 180 or 360?
 Now that's something to see.

 Haptics

-You know that cool feeling in VR where it seems like you're actually reaching out and touching or feeling something in the scene?
+You know that cool feeling in VR where it seems like you're reaching out and touching or feeling something in the scene?
 That's haptics.
 While what you see seems like it's at the tips of your fingertips, it's all an illusion.

 Head Mounted Display